 An aircraft that is statically charged acts like a magnet for lightning.
-By dissipating the static through the wicks the likelyhood of a strike is greatly deminished.
-This is one of the simplest ways to help minimise lightning strikes and you will find static wicks on pretty much every aircraft primarily assembled using aluminum.
+By dissipating the static through the wicks the likelihood of a strike is greatly diminished.
+This is one of the simplest ways to help minimize lightning strikes and you will find static wicks on pretty much every aircraft primarily assembled using aluminum.

 New-generation aircraft like the Boeing 787 and Airbus A350 are manufactured with a much higher percentage of composite materials, including carbon fibers.
 This results in a lower electrical conductivity of the wings and fuselage.

-Since lightning mitigation requires an adequate amount of metal to be part of the aircraft’s exterior, manufacturers have developed processes to add metal fibres into the composite material, thus protecting the aircraft’s outer skin by providing paths for the strike to follow and disspiate from.
+Since lightning mitigation requires an adequate amount of metal to be part of the aircraft’s exterior, manufacturers have developed processes to add metal fibers into the composite material, thus protecting the aircraft’s outer skin by providing paths for the strike to follow and dissipate from.

 How Do General Aviation Aircraft Handle Lightning?